 If you've got something valuable that you don't want to sell – you might be able to rent it out instead.

-Rent Out Your Room on AirBnB
+Rent Out Your Room On AirBnB (Or Independently)

 If you've got a property in a popular location, you'd be surprised how much demand there might be for it.
 You could get that $400 for just a few night's stay on a site like AirBnB.
 However, listing your property and waiting for bookings could take a while unless there's a ton of demand for your specific location.